Tomb of Jahangir, Lahore - History And More

 Tomb of Jahangir Design

 The tomb is an impressive structure, crafted in red sandstone with beautiful marble inlay.
-It features an 84-meter-square arcaded platform and four corner minarets which rise up to a height of 100 feet, decorated with pink and white marble chevrons.
+It features an 84-meter-square arcaded platform and four corner minarets that rise 100 feet high, decorated with pink and white marble chevrons.
 The crowning touch is the domed kiosk on top of each minaret.

 Four openings on the platform lead down to the octagonal chamber housing the chabutra, a marble cenotaph sitting on a platform with precious stones placed in floral patterns and black calligraphy inscribed with Jahangir's death date and ninety-nine names of ALLAH.